InsidiousMind/LiquidThink/_posts/2015-02-08-python-100-program-challenge-real-name-generator.md

 ---

 First we have to install pyHyphen so we can split names up into syllables.
-The instructions are in teh comments of the code, but i'll add on to it here.
+The instructions are in the comments of the code, but i'll add on to it here.
 Numerous guides already exist on installing pip on the internets, so I recommend just googling it.